Kidtropolis Accessibility Information

-- All public corridors and passageways have a minimum clear width of 1200mm
+- All public corridors and passageways have a minimum clear width of 1200mm.

 - Strong tactile differences in paving are provided to indicate hazardous areas, e.g. dock edge indicated by cobble stone surface.
 Non-slip flooring has been used throughout the building.

 - Door vision panels giving a zone of visibility between 900mm and 500mm above floor level are provided on all public access doors.

 - All reception counters, bars and self-service counters and at least half the seating areas are accessible to wheelchair users.

 - Guide Dogs – ExCeL welcomes all guide and assistance dogs.
 Guide dog and assistance dog owners have important rights under the Equality Act 2010 meaning assistance dogs are entitled to enter establishments where the general public are admitted.
 No other dogs or pets are permitted in the venue.

-- Visitors with hearing and sight disabilities can find information about the event which they wish to visit by using:The prominent visual displays that are situated inside the Central Boulevard.
+- Visitors with hearing and sight disabilities can find information about the event which they wish to visit by using the prominent visual displays that are situated inside the Central Boulevard.

-ExCeL London customer service staff have completed visual awareness training so that we can provide practical guidance to blind and visually impaired visitors.
+- ExCeL London customer service staff have completed visual awareness training so that we can provide practical guidance to blind and visually impaired visitors.

-The Kidtropolis Ticket booths will have a local hearing loop to assist
+- The Kidtropolis Ticket booths will have a local hearing loop to assist.

 - On site venue medical staff are available throughout the full show period plus all Kidtropolis security staff are first aid trained too.
 The Venue’s satellite first aid room is positioned in the boulevard just to the right of shutter N10.

-Should you wish to plan some assistance ahead of your visit, please contact ExCeL via email at: email@example.com or call our information line on +44 (0)20 7069 5000 indicating the level of assistance you require, and we will do our utmost to offer our support during your visit.
+- Should you wish to plan some assistance ahead of your visit, please contact ExCeL London via email at: email@example.com or call our information line on +44 (0)20 7069 5000 indicating the level of assistance you require, and we will do our utmost to offer our support during your visit.